ywamjapan/ywamjapan.org/content/en/training/oita-2025dts/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "/location/sendai"
+  url = "/location/oita"
-  label = "仙台ワイワム、宮城県"
+  label = "YWAM Oita, Oita"
 #   icon_pack = "fas"
 #   icon = "download"